NUBIC/ncs_navigator_deployment/chef/cookbooks/cas/README.md

 1. uses Bcsec (Aker's predecessor) for authentication, and
 2. tracks CAS activity across applications using the same CAS server.

-This cookbook includes two recipes:
+This cookbook includes the following recipes:

 1. `database`: sets up a database and database user account for the CAS server
-2. `tomcat-apache`: installs the CAS server into Tomcat 6, and configures an Apache 2 server to proxy to the Tomcat instance
+2. `server`: installs the CAS server into Tomcat 6, and configures an Apache 2 server to proxy to the Tomcat instance

 Requirements
 ============